County Ground, Lakenham

 The County Ground at Lakenham in Norwich was a cricket ground for almost two hundred years, hosting both first-class and List A cricket.
 It was established in 1827 on land owned by Colman's, and was initially leased by the Norwich club.

-Five first-class games, all involving touring international sides, were played on the ground between 1912 and 1986, and 13 List A matches were staged between 1969 and 1998.
+Five first-class games, all involving touring international teams, were played on the ground between 1912 and 1986, and 13 List A matches were staged between 1969 and 1998.
 The County Ground's most regular users were Norfolk County Cricket Club, who played over 400 Minor Counties Championship games at the venue.

 In the early 21st century the ground was redeveloped for a variety of other uses.